 - and check it’s location

-if it’s location is C:\Windows\System32 then it’s not a virus.
+if its location is C:\Windows\System32 then it’s not a virus. because this is where all your system programs lives.

-also, there could be any malware who is trying to do damage in any way possible.
+also, there could be any malware that is trying to do damage in any way possible.

 so check for that.